-User risk management watches where people can’t.
-If you polled a random sampling of employees at various organizations, most would probably consider themselves security-minded.
-They would argue that they are not actively sending sensitive data to malicious recipients, clicking strange links or downloading attachments from unknown senders.
+Yet most users probably consider themselves security-minded.
+They would argue that they are not actively sending sensitive data to malicious recipients, knowingly clicking strange links or downloading attachments from unknown senders.
+But it happens all of the time.
+In fact, according to a recent study from Wandera, “15% of organizations had at least one device using an app that leaked password data.”

 With proper unified endpoint management (UEM) policy and compliance rules in place, many of these risks can be proactively avoided.
 Most organizations enjoy a level of trust between the employees and the UEM administrator.
 In many cases, there’s no need to take drastic action until it becomes apparent there is a pattern of bad user behavior.